nestjs/docs.nestjs.com/content/techniques/authentication.md

 We've followed the recipe described earlier for all Passport strategies.
 In our use case with passport-local, there are no configuration options, so our constructor simply calls `super()`, without an options object.

 We've also implemented the `validate()` method.
 For each strategy, Passport will call the verify function (implemented with the `validate()` method in `@nestjs/passport`) using an appropriate strategy-specific set of parameters.
-For the local-strategy, Passport expects a `validate()` method with the following signature:

-`validate(username: string, password:string): any`
+For the local-strategy, Passport expects a `validate()` method with the following signature: `validate(username: string, password:string): any`.

 Most of the validation work is done in our `AuthService` (with the help of our `UserService`), so this method is quite straightforward.
 The `validate()` method for **any** Passport strategy will follow a similar pattern, varying only in the details of how credentials are represented.
 If a user is found and the credentials are valid, the user is returned so Passport can complete its tasks (e.g., creating the `user` property on the `Request` object), and the request handling pipeline can continue.
 If it's not found, we throw an exception and let our <a href="exceptions">exceptions layer</a> handle it.